Careers

 • Careers staff competency evaluated formally in staff performance review or annual appraisal

-• Each student receives a purposeful careers interview
+• Each pupil receives a purposeful careers interview

-• The Compass report is completed and submitted at the end of each term across the academic year and shared with the local authority
+• The Compass+ report is completed and shared with the Head of School, the Management Committee and the local authority

 • Student evaluation of employer / training provider / college / sixth form interaction